sp00m/bow/README.md

 ### Inbound

-Messages are pushed via *inbounds*, which are basically HTTP endpoints built thanks to [Koa](http://koajs.com/).
+Messages are pushed via inbounds, which are basically HTTP endpoints built thanks to [Koa](http://koajs.com/).
 Inbounds are protected by [Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme), which makes it easily compatible with [Amazon SNS](http://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.html) for example (if you plan to use Amazon SNS, [sns-validator](https://www.npmjs.com/package/sns-validator) could be useful).

 An inbound is composed by: